 If you’ve read my story this far, perhaps you’re wondering what it takes to become a UX designer.
 If that sounds like you, let’s talk.

-Schedule a free 15-minute call to discuss your goals and see if UX coaching might be a good fit for you.
+Schedule a free 15-minute call to discuss your goals and see if my UX Mentor Program might be a good fit for you.
 I look forward to hearing your story.

 Get the proposal